Be a part of our diabetes community while learning about the latest in diabetes care.

 The use of DES products does not guarantee the successful passage of the certification exam.
 CBDCE and ADCES do not endorse any preparatory or review materials for the CDCES or BC-ADM exams, except for those published by CBDCE & ADCES.

-For last week’s practice question, we quizzed participants on bone fracture prevention based on ADA Standards.
-47% of respondents chose the best answer.
+For last week’s practice question, we quizzed participants on why CGM readings are higher than BG readings.
+39% of respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question